 Or maybe the crowd could help.

-“So let’s start with some questions!”
+“Let’s start with some questions!”
 Quinn announced, clapping her hands together.

 Silence.
-Just silence.
+Only silence.

 “Yes!
 I have a question.”

 Oh no. The girl asking was Treads-on-Ferns, the one Argonian in Drenlyn.
 Quinn panicked.
 She knew everything about fashion, but only for human and elven girls.
 She didn’t know how to accessorize for someone who had scales, claws, and a tail.
-Quinn always fell back on telling people to get hair pins when she couldn’t figure out anything else, but Argonians didn’t even have hair!
+Quinn always fell back on telling people to get hair pins when she couldn’t figure out anything else, but Argonians didn’t have hair!

 “Yeah, go ahead!”
 Quinn said, her mind tumbling from one fashion idea to another.